Red Sox vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have won 17 of the 31 games they were listed as the moneyline favorite this season (54.8%).
+- The Red Sox have come away with 20 wins in the 43 contests they have been listed as the underdogs in this season.

-- Based on this game's moneyline, the Red Sox's implied win probability is 54.5%.
+- The Red Sox have an implied victory probability of 50% according to the moneyline set for this matchup.

-- Boston has had an over/under set by oddsmakers 78 times, and have combined with opponents to go over the total in 41 of those games (41-35-2).
+- Boston and its opponents have hit the over in 42 of its 79 games with a total this season.

-- The Red Sox have put together a 2-6-0 record against the spread this season (covering just 25% of the time).
+- The Red Sox are 2-6-0 against the spread in their eight games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!